-The planning and the operational analysis methods in the Highway Capacity Manual may be used for design of signalized intersections.
-The planning analysis method generates a projection of the intersection capacity and an approximate signal timing plan.
-The designer must provide information or assumptions on basic intersection geometrics, lane utilization, movement-specific traffic volumes, etc. The primary output of the operational analysis method is Level of Service at a signalized intersection; however, this method can alternatively output geometric requirements, signal timing or service flow volumes.
+The operational analysis methods in the Highway Capacity Manual shall be used for design of signalized intersections.
+The designer must provide information or assumptions on basic intersection geometrics, lane utilization, movement-specific traffic volumes, etc. The primary output of the operational analysis method is Level of Service and delay at a signalized intersection; however, this method can be used to determine geometric requirements, signal timing or service flow volumes.